ea7klk/bm-lastheard-node/README.md

 - run ```npm install``` to install the dependencies.
 - run  ```node lh.js``` to start the program.

+OR

+- docker run -p 3000:3000 ghcr.io/ea7klk/bm-lastheard-node:latest

+Right now there is no way (yet) to persist the database outside of the container.
+To be added soon.

 The database will be created automatically if it's not present.

 ## Contribute